 - Determine which chemicals have been used in the system prior to service and regular maintenance.
-Refer to Safety Data Sheets for the health and safety precautions that must be followed with chemicals. - Work in a well-ventilated area. - Always wear assigned personal protective equipment, including powder-free neoprene or nitrile gloves, safety glasses, and a laboratory coat. - Follow required electrical safe work practices. - Avoid ignition sources when working with flammable materials, such as isopropanol, methanol, and other flammable solvents. - Take care in the use and disposal of any chemicals.
-Potential risk of personal injury if proper procedures for handling and disposing of chemicals are not followed. - Avoid skin contact with chemicals during cleaning and wash hands after use. - Comply with all of the local regulations for the storage, handling, and disposal of biohazardous, toxic, or radioactive materials. - (Recommended) Use secondary containment trays beneath the solvent bottles and the waste collection container to capture potential chemical spills.
+Refer to the Safety Data Sheets for the health and safety precautions that must be followed with chemicals.
+SCIEX Safety Data Sheets can be found at sciex.com/tech-regulatory. - Always wear assigned personal protective equipment, including powder-free neoprene or nitrile gloves, safety glasses, and a laboratory coat.

+- Avoid ignition sources when working with flammable materials, such as isopropanol, methanol, and other flammable solvents. - Take care in the use and disposal of any chemicals.
+Potential risk of personal injury if proper procedures for handling and disposing of chemicals are not followed. - Avoid skin contact with chemicals during cleaning and wash hands after use. - Make sure that all exhaust hoses are connected properly and that all connections are functioning as designed. - Collect all spent liquids and dispose of them as hazardous waste. - Comply with all of the local regulations for the storage, handling, and disposal of biohazardous, toxic, or radioactive materials. - (Recommended) Use secondary containment trays beneath the solvent bottles and the waste collection container to capture potential chemical spills.